aybeeare/GHR_Bot/README.md

 # GHR_Bot
-A bot that trades stocks based on the GHR pihlosophy
+A bot that trades stocks based on the GHR philosophy